The Pleiades (volcano group): Eruption history

 The youngest ages of 6,000 ± 6,000 and 3,000 ± 14,000 years ago have been obtained on Taygete, which together with the youthful texture of this dome indicates a young age for The Pleiades, despite the imprecise dates.
 The presence of pumice lapilli has been taken as evidence of very recent activity in the form of a moderate pumice eruption.
 Presently, only minor fumarolic activity has been reported.
 Future eruptions are possible and The Pleiades are not monitored, but they are also remote from any research station.

+Features

+Named geographical features include, from south to north: